Ford Maverick (1970–1977): Trim packages and variants

 A "luxury decor option" (LDO) trim level introduced late in the 1972 model year included reclining bucket seats in a soft vinyl material, plush carpeting, wood-grained instrument panel trim, radial tires with body-color deluxe wheel covers, and a vinyl roof.
 The Maverick LDO option was one of the first American compacts to be marketed as a lower-priced (and domestic) alternative to the more expensive European luxury and touring sedans from Mercedes-Benz, BMW, Audi, and others.

 Minor changes were made from 1973 to 1975.
 For 1973, the 170 CID engine was dropped, making the 200 CID I6 the standard engine.
 Additionally, improved brakes and a previously optional chrome grille became standard.
-An AM/FM stereo, aluminum wheels, and a slightly larger front bumper to comply with federal 5 MPH regulations were also standard.
+An AM/FM stereo and aluminum wheels became available while a slightly larger front bumper to comply with federal 5 MPH regulations was fitted.

 In 1974, the Maverick was unchanged except for new larger federally required 5 MPH bumpers for both front and rear, which required new rear quarter panel end caps.

-The Maverick received minor trim changes for 1975 that included new grilles and the replacement of nameplates on the hood and trunk lid with Ford nameplates, in block letters.
+The Maverick received minor trim changes for 1975 that included new grilles and the replacement of nameplates on the hood and trunk lid with Ford nameplates in block letters.

 In 1976, the Grabber was dropped, and a "Stallion" package was introduced.
 The Stallion option came with special paint and trim.
 Standard Mavericks received new grilles and gained front disc brakes as standard equipment along with new foot-operated parking brakes that replaced the old under-dash T-handle units.
 Sales continued to drop.

 In its final year, the Maverick remained unchanged for 1977 except for a police package, which was not sufficiently upgraded for police work and sold less than 400 units.
+Mavericks were produced in Brazil until 1979 (with minor changes for the 1977 model, including new rear headlamps).

-The Maverick was produced in Brazil until 1979.
-The Maverick's place in the North American Ford lineup was essentially taken by the 1978 Fairmont.
-The Maverick had no significant changes towards the end of its lifespan, since it was originally meant to be replaced in 1975 by the Granada.
-However, Ford decided to keep selling both lines until the 1978 model year introduction of the Fairmont.
+The Maverick had no significant changes towards the end of its lifespan, since it was originally slated to be replaced for 1975 by the Ford Granada.
+Due to the increased demand for compact fuel efficient vehicles after the OPEC oil crisis, Ford decided to keep producing the Maverick as a price leader while pitching the Granada as an uplevel luxury compact model instead.
+The Maverick was eventually replaced by the 1978 Ford Fairmont which introduced the all new Fox platform.